zbouvier/CDAHIdeas/cdaideas.md

 ===============

 __1):__ Find a way to display a possible correlation between abseentism and Louisville's open data on Health Inspection violations.
 If it doesn't correlate, possibly give information on local sickness spikes.
+        • An opening for an air quality app!
+Wink wink.
 __2):__ Use the air quality dataset to provide a multi-platform service to notify users of air quality in the Louisville metro system.
 Platforms could be email, text, or fancier like the Amazon Echo.

         • There is an emergency alert API in beta with Louisville metro